raven-townsend-nz/EVNEX_tennisApp/README.md

 # EVNEX Code Test
-This tennis app was designed for the EVNEX code test
+This tennis app was designed for the EVNEX code test.
+See 'tennis_scoring.txt' for further details

 Author: Raven Townsend